Modeling the 3-micron Class Er-Doped Fluoride Fiber Laser with a Cubic Energy Transfer Rate Dependence: Theoretical Model

 Where $se$ stands for stimulated emission.
 The sum is over all spectral channels, $\Delta\lambda$ is the spectral length of each channel and $P_+$ and $P_-$ are the power spectral densities in W/m propagating in the forward and backward directions in the fiber respectively. $P_+$ and $P_-$ are separated in an array containing a power density value for each wavelength channel. $\sigma_{ij}$ are the wavelength dependent absorption and emission cross sections.
 The $\xi$ factor is also wavelength dependent and is given by:

 where $\lambda$ is the wavelength of the considered channel, $A_{\text{core}}$ is the fiber core area and $\Gamma$ is the power-filling factor.
-For pump signals, which propagate in the cladding, the power-filling factor is given by the square of the ratio of the core area to the cladding area of the fiber:
+For pump signals, which propagate in the cladding, the power-filling factor is given by the ratio of the core area to the cladding area of the fiber:

 For signal propagating in the core of the fiber, the power filling factor is:

 where $u$, $w$ are the core and cladding transverse parameters, respectively, $V$ is the normalized frequency of the fiber and $K_{\nu}$ is the modified Bessel function of the second kind of order $\nu$.
 In our simulations of colasing systems, two wavelength ranges, spanning from 1.4~$\mu$m to 1.7~$\mu$m and from 2.6~$\mu$m to 3.0~$\mu$m, were used.
 For lasers that only emit around $2.8~\mu$m, only the range from 2.6~$\mu$m to 3.0~$\mu$m was used, which means the optical transitions around 1.6~$\mu$m were not considered for these lasers.
 These power channels were separated in increments of $\Delta\lambda = 0.5$~nm.
 Using many channels provides the ability to let the system converge by itself to a lasing wavelength, instead of setting it as an input parameter \cite{gorjanchap13}.